slisznia/pcos/README.md

 ### The Data Block segment

-Finally we arrive at the last and optional segment of the PCOS message — the Data Block segment.
-All user data, such as transaction or account information, must reside in a Data Block.
+At last, we arrive at the optional segment of the PCOS message — the __Data Block__ segment.
+All user data, such as transaction or account information, resides in the Data Block segment.

 A message may have zero or more data blocks and each data block may have a unique composition of user-defined or primitive types.